Explore the Yasuni National Park

 Robber boots for hiking

 International or domestic flights

 Itinerary Disclaimer: Even though we have a detailed itinerary, changes can be made by your guides, due to weather or safety reasons.
 Please also note that none of the wildlife sightings mentioned on the itinerary are guaranteed.

 Visas and Passports: Make sure you check your visa and passport validity and requirements per country.
 It is important your passport is valid for at least 6 months before your travel.

-Accommodation: Notice that this expedition takes place in a remote location and the accommodation is very basic, but our staff will try to provide the best service possible.
+Accommodation: We strive to use small and charming places that are unique and provide stellar service.
+Notice that this expedition takes place in a remote location and the accommodation is very basic, but our staff will try to provide the best service possible.

 Transportation: We use, wooden and fiberglass canoes that belong to the local families, the time of the rides depend on the level of the water.

 Gear: At Activexpediton we always make sure our guests have top of the line gear from well-known and reputable international brands as we understand that the best gear gives extra confidence to our riders.
 For paddling we use NRS, AIRE and Werner.